-Transparency of data produces a shift of roles in the real estate chain
+Transparency of data shifts the roles in real estate

 February 2, 2016

 Information asymmetry is an important phenomenon that can help us understand the historical distribution of roles in the real estate sector.
 Many services in the real estate sector owe their existence to the fact that one party possesses a certain knowledge which is not available to the other party.
 Transparency of data produces a shift of roles in the real estate chain.

 You may know a consultant who helps you find a good location for a new office.
 He knows the market, the usual incentives provided and negotiation room with the rental party.
 As a result of transparency with regard to the many data sources that are so valuable to the real estate sector, we see a shift in the balance of power.

 This can be seen most clearly in the world of realtors and appraisers.
 If you are looking for a new home, a little digital research will help you form a good idea about the local market.
 The public nature of transaction data sheds a different light on the added value created by the realtor and the appraiser.
 We observe similar developments in other links of the real estate chain.
 For example, let us look at a real estate manager who occupies a special position between the user and the owner of the property.
 Because of the greater availability and transparency of operating data and tenant data, the position of the real estate manager changes in this chain.

 More control over cash flows in the management portfolio